Annihilators of Koszul Homologies and Almost Complete Intersections: The results

-\begin{ques} What is the maximum value for $\epsilon$ such that for any equi-charactristic almost complete intersection $R$ with $\et(R)\leq \epsilon$ one has $\et(R)\geq \dime(R)-\dep(R)$? \end{ques} The next corollary shows the existence of (small) maximal Cohen-Macaulay modules for complete equi-charactristic rings of multiplicity at most $2$. \begin{cor} Let $\epsilon$ be the answer of the Question \ref{Qepsilon}.
-Let $(R,\mam)$ be equi-charactristic and analytically irreducible with $\et(R)\le \epsilon$ or $\dime(R)\le \epsilon+1$.
-Then the canonical module $\omega_R$, if exists, satisfies

-In particular the canonical module of each equicharacteristic analytically irreducible ring of multiplicity at most $2$, if exists, is Cohen-Macaulay. \end{cor} \begin{proof} It is harmless to assume that $R$ is complete.
-Using Dutta's technique applied in the proof of \cite[Proposition 1.2.]{DuttaTheMonomial}, we can find an almost complete intersection $R'$ and a regular local ring $A$ such that $R$ and $R'$ are both homomorphic image of $A$ and they have the same canonical module, the same dimension and the same multiplicity.
-An argument similar to that of Theorem \ref{InequalityHolds}(iii) shows that $\et(R')\geq \dime(R')-\dep(R')$.
-Hence the statement follows from Lemma \ref{CanonicalModule}(iv) and Theorem \ref{InequalityHolds}(ii). \end{proof} Theorem \ref{InequalityHolds} shows that $\epsilon \geq 2$.
-The next proposition shows that $\epsilon \leq 599$.

-\begin{prop}(\cite{Highprojdim}) Let $K$ be a field and $p$ any positive integer.
+\begin{prop} (\cite{Highprojdim}) Let $K$ be a field and $p$ any positive integer.
 There exists an almost complete intersection $R$ (with three relations) containing $K$ such that $\dime(R)-\dep(R) \geq p^{p-1}-2$ and $\et(R)\leq p^4-p^2+1$.
-In particular the invariant $\epsilon$ satisfies $2\le \epsilon\le 599$. \end{prop} \begin{proof}According to \cite[Corollary 3.6]{Highprojdim}, over any field $K$ and for any positive integer $p$, there exists an ideal $I$ in a polynomial ring $S$ over $K$ with three homogeneous generators in degree $p^2$ such that ${\rm pd}(R=S/I) \geq p^{p-1}$.
-The ideal $I$ in loc.cit. has codimension $2$ hence by Auslander-Buchsbaum's formula $\dime(R)-\dep(R)={\rm pd}_S(R)-2$.
+In particular, there exists an almost complete intersection $R$ such that $\et(R)\le 600$ but $\dim(R)-\dep(R)\ge 623$. \end{prop} \begin{proof}According to \cite[Corollary 3.6]{Highprojdim}, over any field $K$ and for any positive integer $p$, there exists an ideal $I$ in a polynomial ring $S$ over $K$ with three homogeneous generators in degree $p^2$ such that ${\rm pd}(R=S/I) \geq p^{p-1}$.
+The ideal $I$ in loc.cit. has codimension $2$ hence by Auslander-Buchsbaum Formula $\dime(R)-\dep(R)={\rm pd}_S(R)-2$.
 The upper bound for the multiplicity is provided in \cite[Corollary 2.3]{Huneke etal aci}.
 Setting $p=5$, we will get a counter-example to the inequality $\et(R)\ge \dime(R)-\dep(R)$ with $\et(R)\le 601$.
-Moreover by \cite{Huneke etal aci}, $\et(R)$ cannot attain its maximum value because $R$ is not Cohen-Macaulay; so that $\et(R)\le 600$. \end{proof}
+Moreover by \cite{Huneke etal aci}, $\et(R)$ cannot attain its maximum value because $R$ is not Cohen-Macaulay.
+So that $\et(R)\le 600$. \end{proof}

-As a final remark in this section, we will show a special case of the Stillman´s conjecture (recently proved by Ananyan and Hochster \cite{AH16} over algebraically closed fields).
-This result has already been shown by Eisenbud and Huneke though it has never been published. \begin{cor} Let $S=k[x_1,\cdots,x_n]$ be a polynomial ring over a field $k$ of arbitrary characteristic (and not necessarily algebraically closed).
-Let $I$ be an ideal of $S$ generated by $3$ quadrics.
-Then ${\rm pd}(S/I)\le 4$. \end{cor} \begin{proof}We consider the codimension of $I$.
-The non-trivial case is when $I$ has codimension $2$ and thus an almost complete intersection.
-By \cite[Corollary 2.3]{Huneke etal aci}, $\et(S/I)\le 3$ with $\et(S/I)= 3$ if $S/I$ is Cohen-Macaulay for which pd$(S/I)=2$.
-Otherwise $\et(S/I)\le 2$, hence according to Theorem \ref{InequalityHolds}, $2\ge \dime(S/I)-\dep(S/I)={\rm pd}_S(S/I)-2$ which implies the assertion. \end{proof}